 This may seem like a somewhat obvious suggestion but staying healthy as a nomad can be more challenging than you imagine.
 Strains on sleeping patterns due to jet lag, time zone differences and constant travel can make you feel run down and physically stressed.
 It is important to (try) and establish a decent sleeping pattern and manage time zone differences.

 I’ve learnt over the past year that taking some time out and staying in one place for more than a couple of weeks can be hugely beneficial.
-Being in an environment where you can (kind of) unpack a case, do some washing, cook for yourself and feel generally human is super revitalising and begins to feel like a holiday in itself.
+Being in an environment where you can (kind of) unpack a case, do some washing, cook for yourself and feel generally human is super revitalizing and begins to feel like a holiday in itself.

 The other thing to bear in mind is that regular changes in diet can play havoc with your body.
-Whilst embracing international food habits serves as one of the most important aspects of travelling for me, I have learnt that a good probiotic and the odd week of attempting to eat more familiar foods can be worth its weight in gold for your overall general health.
+Whilst embracing international food habits serves as one of the most important aspects of traveling for me, I have learnt that a good probiotic and the odd week of attempting to eat more familiar foods can be worth its weight in gold for your overall general health.
 Do not underestimate the power of beans on toast and a Yorkshire tea!5 tips by a Brit to survive (& thrive) in a fully nomadic lifestyle: 1) Don't underestimate the power of beans on toast and a Yorkshire tea! #nomad #traveltips #digitalnomad Click To Tweet

 Nomad Tip 5) Afford to live your best nomad life by budgeting your money and having full control over your finances.